KnowingBat/IMU-3d-tracking/README.md

 ### Insights
 I made a small pdf file including a little bit of theory behind this project.
 - [[ENG] Orientation Estimation using IMU]()
-- [[ITA] Stima dell'orientamento utilizzando sistemi ineriziali IMU](Stima dell'orientamento tramite sensori IMU.pdf)
+- ![[ITA] Stima dell'orientamento utilizzando sistemi ineriziali IMU](https://drive.google.com/file/d/1TxPxqUvUks8AcFrKSN6zvq6aYpSgR9Of/view?usp=sharing)

 ## Results
 Here you can see the final result obtained.
 The box is really stable and responsive.